kylepls/mcspring/README.md

 * Schedulers are defined with `@Scheduler`.
 Another thing to schlep away somewhere.
 * `@EventHandler` now registers itself.
 About damn time.
 * Like money?
 Vault support is in the box `in.kyle.mcspring.economy.EconomyService`
-* Want my hot take on sub-command handing?
+* Want my hot take on sub-command handling?
 We've got you covered (see the wiki)
+* I've also added some other optionionated libraries to the project with some pretty neat functionality.
+Check out mcspring-chat-actions, mcspring-chat, mcspring-guis, mcspring-nms.

 ## Getting Started
-I went ahead and wrote a full tutorial series for you newcomers.
-Get started [here](https://github.com/kylepls/mcspring/wiki/Getting-Setup)

-If you think you're too smart for the beginner tutorial; go to the [wiki](https://github.com/kylepls/mcspring/wiki) and piece it together.

-If you're really really smart; check out the example plugins in the `mcspring-example` folder.
+Please use the simple-factions project as a reference.
+This can be found in the `/mcspring-examples` folder.

+Each subproject has attached documentation.

 ---